alex/letsencrypt-aws/README.md

 `"s3://bucket-nam/object-name"`.
 The key should be a PEM formatted RSA private key.

-Then you can simply run it: `python letsencrypt-aws.py`.
+Then you can simply run it: `python letsencrypt-aws.py update-certificates`.

 If you add the `--persistent` flag it will run forever, rather than just once.
 This is useful for production environments.